-• R054: Sport and the media
+• R186: Sport and the media or R187: Increasing awareness of Outdoor and Adventurous activities

 - The different types of skills through largely practical means; communication, problem solving, team working, evaluation and analysis. - Performing under pressure and formulating written findings from practical investigation are all transferable skills which can be learned and assessed this qualification and utilised in many other educational and employment settings. - Students have the opportunity to apply theoretical knowledge about different types of sport and physical activity, skills development and sports leadership to their own practical performance. - They will learn about contemporary issues in sport such as funding, participation, ethics and role models, and sport and the media. - Students will develop an appreciation of the importance of sport locally and nationally, different ways of being involved in sport and of how this shapes the sports industry.